privacybydesign/irma-documentation/docs/irmajs.md

  * Verify IRMA attributes.
 You specify which attributes, the library handles the user interaction and the communication with the `irma server` and the [IRMA app](https://github.com/privacybydesign/irma_mobile)).
  * Issue IRMA attributes.
- * Create IMRA attribute-based signatures: signature on a string to which IRMA attributes are verifiably attached.
+ * Perform IRMA attribute-based signature sessions, resulting in a signature on a string to which IRMA attributes are verifiably attached.

 ## Building